TrackerGuru Developer Guide

 • 1b2.
 User enters a new unique identifier.

-Use case: UC3 - Tag contact with role
+Use case: UC3 - Filter contacts by roles, statuses, and Tag Groups

 Guarantees